open-wc/open-wc/packages/chai-a11y-axe/README.md

 This is part of the default [open-wc testing](https://open-wc.org/testing/) recommendation
 :::

-## Test for accessibility
+## Testing for Accessibility

-### Expect library
+### Chai BDD UI

-The plugin provides `accessible()` function to perform accessibility test.
+The BDD UI works with chai's `expect` function.

-Because the test is asynchronous it has to be performed by returning the value from calling the function, by using async/await, or by using `done()` function that is accepted as an option.
+Because the test is asynchronous, you must either await its result or pass a `done` parameter in the plugin's options object.

 Rules can be ignored by passing `ignoredRules` with list of ignored rules as a configuration option.